STealthy-and-haSTy/SublimeScraps/package_bootstrap/1_my_package/README.md

     dependency that is creating the bootstrap package; that is, the created package inherits the version of the dependency that created it.

- 2. Files are added with the same name that they are seen here, but any that have an extension of `.sublime-ignored` will have that suffix removed before they are added to the package.
+ 2. Files are added with the same file name that they are seen here, but any that have an extension of `.sublime-ignored` will have that suffix removed before they are added to the package.
 This keeps Sublime from seeing those files as potential resources in cases where the dependency is stored inside of the `Packages` folder.